Chagos Archipelago sovereignty dispute

-Sovereignty over the Chagos Archipelago was disputed between Mauritius and the United Kingdom.
+Sovereignty over the Chagos Archipelago has been disputed between Mauritius and the United Kingdom, which administers it as the British Indian Ocean Territory (BIOT).
 Mauritius has repeatedly claimed the Chagos Archipelago as part of its territory and that the British claim is a violation of United Nations resolutions banning the dismemberment of colonial territories before independence.
-Given the absence of any progress with the UK, Mauritius took up the matter at various legal and political forums.
+Given the absence of any progress with the UK, Mauritius took up the matter in various legal and political fora.

 Between 1967 and 1973, the entire population of the Chagos Archipelago was either prevented from returning or forcibly removed by the United Kingdom.
+The removals were carried out to make way for the establishment of a joint UK–United States military base on Diego Garcia.
 The main forcible removal of Diego Garcia's population took place in July and September 1971.
 On 18 March 2015, the Permanent Court of Arbitration unanimously held that the marine protected area (MPA) which the United Kingdom declared around the Chagos Archipelago in April 2010 was created in violation of international law.
 The UK had argued that those undertakings were not binding and had no status in international law.